-The Line Building mode is very useful when drawing long lines and curves in small increments with pencil lines.
-As the pencil lines are central vector lines and it may be difficult to align the line tips perfectly to create a uniform stroke and close all gaps.
+The Line Building \\\\ mode is very useful when drawing long lines and curves in small increments with pencil lines or the line / tool.
+As the pencil lines are central vector lines, it may be difficult to align the line tips perfectly to create a uniform stroke and close all gaps.